KaseyCantu/turborepo-react-starter/README.md

 This Turborepo includes the following packages and applications:

-- `apps/docs`: Component documentation site with Storybook
-- `packages/ui-library`: Core React components
+- `packages/ui-library`: Core React components with Storybook and Vite
 - `packages/tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
 - `packages/eslint-preset`: ESLint preset